nescott/2024_Candida_albicans_MEC_analysis/README.md

-Isolates with low percentage of aligned reads were investigated by classification of fastq files using Centrifuge v1.0.4 (see "scripts/classify_align_qc/array_centrifuge_classifier.sh"), removed from this analysis and updated in the study database if found to be a different species (MEC008 removed, MEC005 added).
+Isolates with low percentage of aligned reads were investigated by classification of fastq files using Centrifuge v1.0.4 (see "scripts/classify_align_qc/array_centrifuge_classifier.sh"), removed from this analysis and updated in the study database if found to be a different *Candida* species than originally ID'd by the clinical laboratory (MEC008 removed, MEC005 added).

 ## Multilocus sequence typing
-"Consensus sequences" of the 7 MLST loci were generated for all 100 MEC isolates (see "scripts/mlst/").
+Consensus sequences of the 7 MLST loci were generated for all 101 isolates (see "scripts/mlst/").
 The PubMLST database was queried via API to assign allele IDs and sequence types and to upload to the study database.
 New alleles were submitted to PubMLST for assignment of an ID.

 ## Genome visualization
 A local version of YMAP's genome-wide LOH and CNV plotting was performed  using